Portugal Travel Itinerary

 Day 7-9: Porto

 Porto: Lisbon’s much-loved little sibling!
 Any Portuguese road trip is not complete without spending a few days in this extraordinary city.
-Walk in the small hillside streets, take the funicular railway, and discover Livraria Lello; one of the most magical bookstores in Europe.
+Walk in the small hillside streets, take the funicular railway, and discover Livraria Lello, one of the most magical bookstores in Europe

 Braga to Porto: Traveling by camper van?
 Drive 45 minutes to Porto and park your camper outside of the city, so you can spend a few days in a hotel for easier sightseeing.

-It is a fairly steep and difficult walk that takes around 2 hours 30 mins.
+It is a fairly steep and difficult walk that takes around 2 hours and 30 minutes.
 Because of this, you’ll need to wear proper walking shoes, bring a hat, and lots of water if walking in the summer.
 The fast-flowing river also makes it an excellent place for kayakers who want to enjoy the white water and rapids.

 Porto to Arouca: 50 minutes driving from Porto.
 Alternatively, take a taxi or join an organized tour leaving from the city.